-There may be minor bleeding or clear fluid oozing from your wound in the first day or two following surgery.
-If your dressing gets wet or bloodstained, you may need to replace it.
-You can change this yourself by carefully placing a dressing from a pharmacy.
-If you are unable to or have difficulties doing this yourself, you can ask a relative or a friend to change for you, or you can arrange an appointment with your GP practice nurse to do it for you.
-You should be able to control this bleeding or oozing by pressing firmly but gently on your wound for 15 minutes.
+Occasionally there can be minor bleeding or clear fluid ooze in the first day or two after your surgery.
+If your dressings get wet or bloodstained, you can change them yourself by carefully placing a dressing from a pharmacy over your wound.
+If you are unable to this yourself, you can ask a relative or a friend to help or you can get an appointment with your GP practice nurse to do it for you.
+This bleeding or oozing should be controlled by pressing firmly but gently on your wound for 15 minutes.

-If you are worried about the bleeding, you can contact the hospital on the number given to you (during normal working hours) or attend a walk-in centre or Emergency Department (after hours).
+If you are worried about the bleeding, you can contact the hospital on the number given to you (during normal working hours) or go to a walk-in centre or Emergency Department (after hours).